Most popular💥

 Method

-Step-by-step visual guide for making potato salad in 10 panels: boiling potatoes, preparing the dressing, mixing ingredients, adding celery and onions, folding in hard-boiled eggs, and the final garnished salad in a glass bowl.
+Step-by-step visual guide for making potato salad in 10 panels: from boiling potatoes and preparing the dressing to folding in the eggs and garnishing the final dish.

 1. Cook potatoes in salted water starting cold.